elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/variable-scope-closures.md

 ---

-### Explain, How a variable works in the context of a JavaScript engine?
+### Can you explain how a variable works in the context of a JavaScript engine?

 <details>
   <summary><strong>View Answer:</strong></summary>